 After marrying an American lieutenant with whom he was assigned to work in post-war Germany, a French captain attempts to find a way to accompany her back to the States under the terms of the War Bride Act.

-Captain Henri Rochard is a French officer assigned to work with Lieut.
-Catherine Gates.
+Captain Henri Rochard of France is assigned to work with First Lieutenant Catherine Gates of the U. S. Army.
 Through a wacky series of misadventures, they fall in love and marry.
-When the war ends, Rochard tries to return to America with the other female war brides.
+When the war ends, Rochard tries to return to America like female war brides could under the auspices of America's 1945 War Brides Act.
 Zany gender-confusing antics follow.Written by

 19 of 23 people found this review helpful.

 Was this review helpful to you?